OceanOPS/oceanops-json-standard/README.md

 You can use [OceanUI](https://www.ocean-ops.org/ui) to help build the URL for this request, to include the filters and fields you want.
- To do so in OceanUI, navigate to the Platforms table view, select colums, sorting options and any filters ypou like, the click Export > OceanJSON permalink, and copy the URL.
+ To do so in OceanUI, navigate to the Platforms table view, select colums, sorting options and any filters you like.
+Then click Export > OceanJSON permalink, and copy the URL.

 ## Property Key Case